Rising rates shrink buyers borrowing power

 At the same time, due income borrowing power over the period has fallen from $1.3 million to $1 million, for a downgrade of $306,000.

-Three of the big four banks are predicting a ninth consecutive rate rise when the RBA meets on.
-7 February, bringing the cash rate up to 3.35%.
-With ANZ and Westpac forecasting the cash rate to peak at 3.85% in May.
+Three of the big four banks are predicting a ninth consecutive rate rise when the RBA meets on 7 February, bringing the cash rate up to...

 For dual income buyers, a 0.25% increase would lead to another $23,000 reduction of borrowing power, for a total cut of $329,000 over the same period, for a loan size of $980,000.